 Req.
 UID Requirement Text HWAM-1 The HWAM capability shall uniquely identify each device on the Agency network with an identifier that persists across network location changes.
 Guidance: Network location changes include physical or logical changes that would change key Layer 3 and Layer 2 addressing functionality (i.e., different IPv4/IPv6 addresses, different MAC addresses, etc.) HWAM-2-1 When configured by the administrator, the HWAM capability shall collect inventory information on all IP addressable devices on the Agency network on an automated basis.
 Guidance: Automated HWAM detection may include multiple different engineering approaches such as schedule driven activity (e.g., scheduled scans) or passive detection (e.g., network packet ingestion/detection).

-HWAM-2-2 Upon administrator command, the HWAM capability shall scan IP-addressable devices on an ad-hoc basis to collect inventory information for each device on the Agency network.
-HWAM-3 When configured by the administrator, the HWAM capability shall record the authorization status of each detected device on the network, based upon an automated comparison of the agency-defined desired state for the network against the collected device data.
-Guidance: Desired State implies a known good state for the network or information system which the HWAM capability operates within.
-Some examples include an authorized list of devices, an SSP-defined logical boundary of devices, or a set of network architectures to LIVA/ANA A define perimeters.
+Req.
+UID Requirement Text HWAM-2-2 Upon administrator command, the HWAM capability shall scan IP-addressable devices on an ad-hoc basis to collect inventory information for each device on the Agency network.
+HWAM-3 When configured by the administrator, the HWAM capability shall record the author- ization status of each detected device on the network, based upon an automated comparison of the agency-defined desired state for the network against the collected device data.
+Guidance: Desired state implies a known good state for the network or information system which the HWAM capability operates within.
+Some examples include an authorized list of devices, a System Security Plan (SSP)-defined logical boundary of devices, or a set of network architectures to define perimeters.
 HWAM-4 The HWAM capability shall maintain a timely, updated device inventory that includes actual state information for each device and each devices authorization status.
 Guidance: Device inventory information includes device type (e.g., router, workstation, firewall, printer), detection times, owner/manager, operational status, and any other explicit dataset called out in the HWAM requirements.
-Authorized or Unauthorized status indicate whether devices are approved or unapproved, based on an agency policy.
+Authorized or Unauthorized status indicates whether devices are approved or unapproved, based on an agency policy.
 For more information refer to the CDM LDM and/or Dashboard Physical Schema.
 HWAM-5 The HWAM capability shall classify the type of each device detected on the network.
-11117 (111) Guidance: Refer to the CDM Program Data Dictionary for applicable device categories and types.
+Guidance: Refer to the CDM Program Data Dictionary for applicable device categories and types.
 HWAM-6-1 The HWAM capability shall collect physical location data for each device detected on the network.
 Guidance: Physical Location data describes data that can be used by administrators to physically locate any device scanned or detected by the HWAM capability.
-11 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2

-Req.
-UID Requirement Text HWAM-6-2 When configured by the administrator, the HWAM capability shall authenticate to devices to conduct a scan to collect the ALL of the following information types for each scanned device: • Device subcomponents • Attached peripheral devices • Local accounts and users (to the device) Guidance: Attached peripheral devices may include items attached through USB interfaces (e.g., removable USB drives, mice, keyboards, CD/DVD drives, mobile devices, etc.) HWAM-7 The HWAM capability shall report a device inventory that includes unique device ID, device model, type, manufacturer, OS, authorization status, location, and MDR required attributes.
-Guidance: MDR required attributes is intended to be refined during solution engineering and integration to account for the specific data requirements outlined in supplemental, authoritative artifacts (e.g., CDM logical and physical data models, data requirement documents).
-Reported inventories are produced for CDM architecture consumption (e.g., CDM Federal/Agency Dashboards).
+HWAM-6-2 When configured by the administrator, the HWAM capability shall authenticate to devices to conduct a scan to collect the ALL of the following information types for each scanned device: Device subcomponents Attached peripheral devices Local accounts and users (to the device) Guidance: Attached peripheral devices may include items attached through Universal Serial Bus (USB) interfaces (e.g., removable USB drives, mice, keyboards, CD/DVD drives, mobile devices, etc.) HWAM-7 The HWAM capability shall report a device inventory that includes unique device ID, device model, type, manufacturer, operating system (OS), authorization status, location, and MDR required attributes. r Indicates a Critical Guidance: MDR required attributes are intended to be refined during solution engineering and integration to account for the specific data requirements outlined in supplemental, authoritative artifacts (e.g., CDM logical and physical data models, data requirement documents).
+Reported inventories are produced for CDM architecture consumption (e.g., CDM federal/agency dashboards).
 Authorized or unauthorized status indicates whether devices are approved or unapproved, based on an agency policy.